2019 Seattle City Council election: District 3

 Beto Yarce, a business owner, announced on November 29, 2018, that he would run for city council, but later dropped out on February 19, 2019.
-Kshama Sawant, who was first elected in the 2013 election and is the only Socialist Alternative member on the city council, filed to run for reelection on January 11, 2019, and launched her campaign on January 24, becoming the first incumbent city councilor to do so.
+Kshama Sawant, who was first elected in the 2013 election and was the only Socialist Alternative member on the city council, filed to run for reelection on January 11, 2019, and launched her campaign on January 24, becoming the first incumbent city councilor to do so.
 Egan Orion, the head of the United States Chamber of Commerce in Capitol Hill, announced his campaign on April 2, in response to Yarce dropping out.
-Zachary DeWolf, a member of the Seattle School Board, announced on April 9, that he would run in the election.
+Zachary DeWolf, a member of the Seattle School Board, announced on April 9 that he would run in the election.
 Pat Murakami, an activist, Ami Nguyen, a public defender, and Logan Bowers, a business owner, also ran.

-Bowers filed a complaint against Sawant during the campaign allegeding that Sawant had used city fund and resources to be used by Socialist Alternative.
-Sawant and Orion placed first and second in the primary and Sawant defeated Orion in the general election.
+Bowers filed a complaint against Sawant during the campaign alleging that Sawant had used city funds and resources to be used by Socialist Alternative.
+Sawant and Orion placed first and second in the primary, and Sawant defeated Orion in the general election.
 Orion conceded to Sawant on November 12.
-Sawant won despite receiving 37% of the vote in the primary which was the worst performance for a winning incumbent city councilor in a primary since Richard McIver won reelection after receiving 39% in the 2005 primary.
+Sawant won despite receiving 37% of the vote in the primary, which was the worst performance for a winning incumbent city councilor in a primary since Richard McIver won reelection after receiving 39% in the 2005 primary.

 District 4

-Rob Johnson announced that he would not seek reelection after having served one term on the city council stating that he had told his wife that he would only serve one term.
-Shaun Scott, a member of the Democratic Socialists of America who served as a delegate for Bernie Sanders, announced his campaign in an article for The Stranger.
+Rob Johnson announced that he would not seek reelection after having served one term on the city council, stating that he had told his wife that he would only serve one term.
+Shaun Scott, a member of the Democratic Socialists of America who served as a delegate for Bernie Sanders, announced his campaign in an article in The Stranger.
 Alex Pedersen ran in the election and was the first candidate to qualify for democracy vouchers.

+The Washington's 43rd legislative district Democrats held a candidate forum ahead of the election, in which nearly all candidates participated.

-Pedersen and Scott placed first and second in the primary and Pedersen defeated Scott in the general election.
+Pedersen and Scott placed first and second in the primary, and Pedersen defeated Scott in the general election.

 District 5

 Ann Davison Sattler announced her campaign for city council on January 23, 2019.
 Debora Juarez, who was first elected in 2015, announced that she would seek reelection on January 25.
-Juarez and Sattler placed first and second in the primary and Juarez defeated Sattler in the general election.
+Juarez and Sattler placed first and second in the primary, and Juarez defeated Sattler in the general election.

 District 6

 Mike O'Brien, who was first elected in the 2009 election, announced on February 13, 2019, that he would not seek reelection.
 Dan Strauss, a policy advisor for Sally Bagshaw, announced his campaign on the same day as O'Brien's retirement announcement.
 Heidi Wills, who was one of three incumbents who lost reelection in the 2003 election after Strippergate, ran in the election.

-Strauss and Wills placed first and second in the primary and Strauss defeated Wills in the general election.
+Strauss and Wills placed first and second in the primary, and Strauss defeated Wills in the general election.